pierangeloc/programs-as-data/presentation/deckset.md

 ![right fit](images/investigation_2.png)

-In a purchase approval system, I see _30 transactions refused out of 100_, why are they refused?
+In a purchase approval system, I see _30 transactions refused out of 100_.
+Why are they refused?

 ---